soaringalano/aigc-cloud/README.md

 ```

 To test run tasks by calling RESTful api of the server, see example in the file: tests/test_execute_server.py and test/test_execute_client.py

+## TODO
+Currently we are using python flask to communicate among server nodes and client nodes for easy test.
+These will be switched to RabbitMQ for security and stable service.